Wayne County Data and Trends

 The Wayne County Report Card aggregates data from more than 100 community indicators on the site and use symbols, colors and arrows to provide a quick, at-a-glance overview of the well-being of the county.
 This data cover the topics of Arts, Culture and Leisure, Children and Youth, Community Engagement, Economy, Education, Financial Self-Sufficiency, Health, Housing, and Public Safety.

-Wayne County had the second largest increase in average salary in our region over the past decade and a relatively high graduation rate at 81%.
-Yet, the county’s population has been flat, median household income has declined and child poverty has increased.
-While overall crime rates have declined, violent crime rates increased, and juvenile delinquency rates were higher than rates for the region.
+Wayne County had a larger increase in average salary over the past decade than the state or nation and a relatively high graduation rate at 86%.
+Yet, the county has lost jobs, median household income has declined and child poverty has increased, as has been true for most counties in the region.

 Wayne’s population has changed very little since 2000, while several other counties in the region experienced slight increases.
-With roughly 93,400 residents in 2011, Wayne accounted for 8% of the region’s population.
-Over the decade, the region and state saw population growth of 2% and 3% respectively, while the nation’s population grew by 11%.
+With roughly 93,000 residents in 2012, Wayne accounted for 8% of the region’s population.

 Wayne County's population is aging.
-The number of adults 40 to 59 years old, the largest segment of the population, increased by 12% from 2000 to 2011, consistent with regional, state and national trends.
-Those 85 and older grew 24%.
-Similar to other counties in the upstate region, Wayne has experienced substantial declines in its number of youths and younger adults: 18% among residents 20 to 39 and 14% among people under 20.
+The number of adults 40 to 59 years old, the largest segment of the population, increased by 10% from 2000 to 2012, compared to increases of 7% in the region, 10% in the state, and 17% in the nation.
+Those age 60 to 84 years old grew 36%, and adults aged 85 and older grew 25%.
+Similar to other counties in the upstate region, Wayne has experienced substantial declines in its number of youths and younger adults: 17% among residents 20 to 39 and 16% among people under 20.

-In 2007-11, 33% of Wayne County households were composed of married couples without children, 23% were married couples with children and 12% were singles with children households, similar to the region, state and nation.
+In 2008-12, 33% of Wayne County households were composed of married couples without children, 22% were married couples with children and 11% were single with children households, similar to the region, state and nation.

 Arts, Culture and Leisure

 While most counties in the region have seen an increase in tourism, Wayne has experienced a decrease.
-In 2010, $32.6 million tourism dollars were spent in the county, a 25% decline from 2005.
-As a result, Wayne County had the lowest per resident spending on tourism in the region at about $350, compared to the regional figure of $1,180.
-Wayne County experienced a similar decrease in recreational tourism revenue, dropping from $28 per resident in 2005 to $17 in 2010.
+In 2012, $35.7 million tourism dollars were spent in the county, a 20% decline in inflation-adjusted dollars from 2005.
+As a result, Wayne County had the lowest per-resident spending on tourism in the region at about $380, compared to the regional figure of $1,220.
+Wayne County experienced a similar decrease in recreational tourism revenue, dropping from $29 per resident in 2005 to $18 in 2012.